Yanic Truesdale: Career

 One of Truesdale's first big breaks was a starring role in He Shoots, He Scores, a popular Canadian series about hockey.
-He went on to work for six years on the television series :fr: Les héritiers Duval, and in 1998 was nominated for his first Gemini Award for Best Acting - Comedy Series or Special for his performance in the sitcom :fr: Majeurs et vaccinés.
+He went on to work for six years on the television series Les héritiers Duval, and in 1998 was nominated for his first Gemini Award for Best Acting - Comedy Series or Special for his performance in the sitcom Majeurs et vaccinés.
 The series was a critical hit throughout Canada, with Truesdale portraying the only Black child in a white family.
-Truesdale then starred in :fr: Mauvais Karma, which landed him his second Gemini nomination for Best Supporting Actor in a Comedy.
+Truesdale then starred in Mauvais Karma, which landed him his second Gemini nomination for Best Supporting Actor in a Comedy.

 Truesdale moved to New York City and studied at the renowned Lee Strasberg Theatre Institute.
 Truesdale’s very first audition in Los Angeles was for Gilmore Girls, a character he portrayed for 158 episodes starring opposite Lauren Graham, Alexis Bledel, and Melissa McCarthy as the opinionated, sarcastic, and good-hearted concierge of the Independence Inn, Michel Gerard.
 The role garnered Truesdale critical acclaim, landing him on the Variety 10 Actors to Watch list opposite Ryan Gosling and Jennifer Garner.

 Additional recent credits for Truesdale include appearing in the award nominated film My Salinger Year opposite Sigourney Weaver and Margaret Qualley, which opened the Berlin Film Festival, Curb Your Enthusiasm for HBO (where he played Lin-Manuel Miranda’s agent), and is a part of the ongoing murder mystery franchise Fallen Angels Murder Club for Lifetime opposite Toni Braxton.

 In 2022, Truesdale performed in the Netflix comedy series God's Favorite Idiot opposite Melissa McCarthy and Ben Falcone.
 God’s Favorite Idiot follows a mid-level tech support employee who finds love with a co-worker at exactly the same time that he becomes the unwitting messenger of God.

 In 2025, Truesdale reunited with Gilmore Girls creators Amy Sherman-Palladino and Daniel Palladino for their Amazon Prime series Étoile, appearing as Raphaël Marchand, colleague and confidant of the director of the fictional Le Ballet National in Paris, in all eight episodes of the show's first season.

 Personal life

-Truesdale is the owner of indoor cycling studio Spin Énergie in Montreal.
+Truesdale is the owner of indoor cycling studio, Spin Énergie in Montreal.